 - For biriyani add biriyani masala along with whole spices (Bay leaf + Cinnamon Stick, Star anise, black pepper, cloves, cardamom, black cardamom).

 - Instant Veg Biryani: Hereafter adding oil, I do saute all the whole spices and roast.
 Then I add the curry paste and tomato puree.
 Saute and add 1/2 cup curd and 1 – 2 tsp biryani masala.
 Then add vegetables and little water and let it simmer for a few minutes.
 Add rice and water and pressure cook or use instant pot to cook.

-- Indian Achari Masala (Pickle Spiced): Combine curry paste + pickle spice mix.
+- Indian Achari Masala (Pickle Spiced): Combine this basic curry paste + pickle spice mix.

 - Jackfruit Curry/ Rajma Masala/ Dal Makhni: Add curry paste + whole spices.

 This curry paste is a simple one with basic Indian spices.
 I normally don’t add whole spices to this paste.
 But you may add cloves powder, cinnamon powder, black pepper powder while cooking the curry paste.
 I prefer to add it fresh to get that aroma of these spices in curry.
 While cooking vegetables like jackfruit for jackfruit curry, I prefer adding whole spices to the curry.

 Another point I would like to clarify here.
 I have heard you should not grind whole spices along with onion tomato paste as they are supposed to be added in the end to keep the fragrance intact.
 But I make a fresh paste of onion tomato and whole spices together for making jackfruit curry/ rajma masala and my dal makhani.
 And trust me it’s equally fragrant and delicious even if I blend the whole spices along with onion paste.

 Step-by-step instructions to make basic Indian curry paste